Prgnization/game-off-2012/README.md

 A few years ago, you and your friends once enjoyed sharing a channel in Avachat, the avatar based chat program.
 However, over time more and more of your friends left the channel and eventually, you did too.

-Today, when you checked your inbox you found an email describing the new features added to Avachat!
+Today, when you checked your inbox you found an email describing the new building features added to Ava-chat!
 Excited to try them out, you return only to find an empty channel.

 So you find yourself a new channel, with new people to befriend.